THE ULTIMATE GUIDE ON HOW TO PLAN A TRIP TO BRAZIL

 I have selected 3 options for the most popular accommodation options in Brazil, and I recommend booking using Booking.com because it is a reliable source and also, there is free cancelation policy:

-This is my favorite option.
-Pousadas are normally family-owned, they are more intimate and in general, are very well located.
+This is my favorite option for accommodations in Brazil.
+Pousadas are normally family-owned, they are more intimate and in general, are very well located

-You can also rent your own house or apartment if you are looking to cook your meals, be well located and enjoy the local lifestyle.
+Another great option for accommodation in Brazil is to rent your own place.
+I recommend renting your own house or apartment if you are looking to cook your meals, be well located and enjoy the local lifestyle

 The summer months are from December to March and winter is from June to September